rspurgeon/cp-rspurgeon-avro-schema-reg-review/README.md

 ### Confluent Platform Schema Registry & Avro Review
-The agenda for this project was to evaluate the confluent Schema Registry (SR) and Avro as it relates to developer friction.
+The agenda for this project was to evaluate the Confluent Schema Registry (SR) and Avro as it relates to developer friction.
 Primarily I was asked to look for any experiences that would prevent me from viewing the product as pleasant and sensible.
-A secondary goal was to look for gaps in the documentation and provide suggestions on improvements.
+A secondary goal was to look for gaps in the documentation and provide suggestions for improvements.

 I attempted to approach this problem from the perspective of a developer, making the assumption that this technical role was the desired one for which to remove fricition (versus a System Administrator or KSQL user, for instance).

 Following the documentation I wrote two programs.
 * The first program served the purpose of using the core Kafka Producer client to publish some sample data in Avro format.
 I wanted to experience using SR/Avro at the base level.
-* The seconds program was a KStream application that aimed to read the Avro values, calculate a materialized value, and produce a different type.
+* The seconds program was a KStream application that aimed to read the Avro values, calculate a derived value, and produce a different type.

 I attempted to use the development of the programs as a way to surface issues in the product or documentation.
 It was requested to maintain a 2 hour timebox on this project, which proved to be quite limiting for finding serious flaws in the products as they are mature.